IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 "long" indicates a 64-bit integer, and a question mark (?) following a type name indicates a Nullable<T>, as in C#.

+**IDeviantArtAccessToken**:

+An interface that provides an "AccessToken" string property.
+You can get one from DeviantArtFs.DeviantArtAuth or implement the interface yourself.

 **FieldChange:**

 "FieldChange" is a discriminated union used in update operations.
 FieldChange.NoChange means the parameter will not be included; for parameters you want to include, wrap it in FieldChange.UpdateToValue, like so: